aminya/VarStructs.jl/README.md

 Similar to structs
   - They can be used for dispatching
   - They can have custom constructors
+  - They have type conversion/checking for the fields that are declared

 # Install and Usage
 ```julia